ahartness/airbnb-clone/README.md

 # AirBnB Clone

 This AirBnB Clone is written with ReactJS, Next.JS & using TailwindCSS.
-This was strictly a learning project to begin work on adding Next.JS and Tailwind to my list of known languages and IS NOT A REAL SITE.
+This was strictly a learning project to begin work on adding Next.JS and TailwindCSS to my list of known languages and IS NOT A REAL SITE.

 [`TailwindCSS`](https://github.com/tailwindlabs/tailwindcss)